|Credit: AN NGUYEN | Shutterstock|

-As for nutritional benefits, the potato is more powerful.
+Sweet potatoes have more powerful nutritional benefits than yams do.
 Sweet potatoes and yams are both healthy foods, and they look similar.
 Sweet potatoes, however, have higher concentrations of most nutrients and more fiber.

 Sweet potato facts

-Sweet potatoes are roots, compared to regular potatoes, which are tubers (underground stems).
+Sweet potatoes are roots, whereas regular potatoes are tubers (underground stems).

 Sweet potatoes are native to Central and South America and have been grown for at least 10,000 years.

 Christopher Columbus took sweet potatoes to Europe after his first voyage to the New World in 1492.